escapingnetwork/pages/content/termsconditions.md

 * A booking confirmation will only be issued when full payment has been received.

-* Payments can be made using: Flywire, Transfermate, credit/debit card or bank transfer
+* Payments can be made using: Credit/Debit Card via Stripe or Wire Transfer

 * Bank details are provided on the invoice.